Skip to content

 In terms of Greenwich Village vs West Village, they can sometimes be synonymous, as the West Village encompasses the western part of Greenwich Village (debatably west of 7th Avenue).

-In fact, it’s here where you’ll find the Stonewall Inn, a gay bar where the modern LGBTQ+ movement was born on June 28th, 1969 when patrons fought back against the sanctioned harassment by the police.
-This was during a time when it was illegal to serve the LGBTQ+ community alcohol or for them to dance together.
+In fact, it’s here where you’ll find the Stonewall Inn, a gay bar where the modern LGBTQIA+ movement was born on June 28th, 1969 when patrons fought back against the sanctioned harassment by the police.
+This was during a time when it was illegal to serve the gay and trans community alcohol or for them to dance together.

 Today, the Stonewall Inn is a National Historic Landmark.